 Building on Strengths

 The fellowship's asset-based approach builds on teachers' current strengths.
-It allows fellows to take their learning in the fellowship and apply it to any math curriculum and any classroom setting.
+It enables fellows to apply their learning from the fellowship to any curriculum and classroom setting.

 Backed By Science